Matthew Flinders

 Later Years and Death

 Matthew Flinders returned to England on October 23, 1810.
-He was received with honours and a promotion to post-captain.
+He was received with honors and a promotion to post-captain.
 Sadly, his health had began to fail due to his time in captivity.
 He spent the next four years writing down his findings, and ultimately completed his great work A Voyage to Terra Australis.
 He died on July 19, 1814, the day after his book was published.
 In his popular book Flinders was the first to use the name ‘Australia’ consistently, and as a result the name was gradually adopted.

 Legacy